-During 2019, PACE participated in the NYS-DOH ELAP evaluations of performance on tests of nonpotable water, potable water, and solid wastes.
-NYSDOH found 98 percent of PACE's nonradiological tests to be in the Acceptable range.
-GEL participated in the ERA water supply and water pollution studies.
-ERA found that 99 percent of GEL's tests were in the Acceptable range.
-TA and GEL participated in the MA-PEP water supply and water pollution studies.
-MAPEP found that 99 percent and 95 percent of TA's and GEL's results, respectively, were in the Acceptable range.
-TA and GEL participated in the Phenova Soil/Hazardous Waste and Water Pollution proficiency testing programs.
-Phenova found that 98 percent of TA's results were in the Acceptable range and 97 percent of GEL's results were in the Acceptable range.
+During 2020, PACE participated in the NYS-DOH ELAP evaluations of performance on tests of nonpotable water, potable water, and solid wastes.
+NYSDOH found 97 percent of PACE's nonradiological tests to be in the Acceptable range.
+GEL participated in the ERA water supply and water pollution studies where 97 percent of GEL's tests were in the Acceptable range.
+GEL also participated in the MAPEP water supply and water pollution studies and received 100 in the Acceptable range.

+TA and GEL participated in the Phenova Soil/ Hazardous Waste and Water Pollution proficiency testing programs.
+Ninety-eight percent of TA's results were in the Acceptable range and 100 percent of GEL's results were in the Acceptable range.